tesseract-ocr/tessdoc/Training-Tesseract.md

 Please check the list of [languages](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files) for which traineddata is already available as of release 3.04 before embarking on training.

-[3rd Party training tools] (AddOns) are also available for training.
+[3rd Party training tools](AddOns) are also available for training.

 # Background and Limitations